zechagl/NLPCC2019-Semantic-Parsing/src/MERGEandSCORE/codes/README.md

     - merge the entity-predicate pair-scores into data

-    - merge the pointer-loss scores into data: **you can choose the loss files to use here, however, at the present the number of loss files is fixed to 3**
+    - merge the pointer-loss scores into data: **you can choose which loss files to use here, however, at the present the number of loss files is fixed to 3**

 ## Step3: ```score.sh```

-* get the prediction logical form using union of scores
+* get the predicted logical form using union of scores

     - ```merge_score.py```